Tournament (medieval): Equipment

-It is a vexed issue as to what extent specialized arms and armor were used in mêlée tournaments.
-A further question that might be raised is to what extent the military equipment of knights and their horses in the 12th and 13th centuries was devised to meet the perils and demands of tournaments, rather than warfare.
+It is a debated issue as to what extent specialized arms and armor were used in mêlée tournaments, and to what extent the military equipment of knights and their horses in the 12th and 13th centuries was devised to meet the perils and demands of tournaments, rather than warfare.
 It is, however, clear from the sources that the weapons used in tournaments were initially the same as those used in war.
-It is not by any means certain that swords were blunted for most of the history of the tournament.
+It is not certain that swords were blunted for most of the history of the tournament.
 This must have changed by the mid 13th century, at least in jousting encounters.
 There is a passing reference to a special spear for use in jousting in the Prose Lancelot (c.
 1220).
 In the 1252 jousting at Walden, the lances used had sokets, curved ring-like punches instead of points.
-The Statute of Arms of Edward I of England of 1292 says that blunted knives and swords should be used in tournaments, which rather hints that their use had not been general until then or at least that the use of blunted weapons had been frequently ignored.
+Edward I of England's Statute of Arms of 1292 says that blunted knives and swords should be used in tournaments.